Please register or login to continue

 30. In order for that to transpire effectively, we must truly recognise the vital role of moral conduct in the practice of ethos.
 If we do not exercise our will in the moral sense expressively, then we cannot exercise reason with any common sense.

-31. Naturally, we become better people with the practice of ethics, and avoid the senseless need for our habitual conduct and philotimia.
+31. Naturally, we become better people with the practice of ethics and avoid the senseless need for our habitual conduct and philotimia.
 We do not need the imposition of our will to demonstrate its purpose and its validity to others in the world.

-32. Philosophy teaches us, since the ancient days of Socrates and Plato, the concept of will that has been properly instructed and learnt, throughout the centuries.
+32. Philosophy teaches us, since the ancient days of Socrates and Plato, the concept of will that has been properly instructed and learnt throughout the centuries.
 Their teachings have endured, with the instruction of modern philosophers.

 38. The primal effects of the will are felt and sensed in a positive manner, as a generative principle attached to philosophy and ethics.
-To remind ourselves of the extent of the capacity of the will is to realise that it is intrinsically a part of the capability of the mind.
+To remind ourselves of the extent of the capacity of the will is to realise that it is intrinsically part of the capability of the mind.

 43. Our behaviour when based on substance is judged by the moral compass that governs our body, mind and self.
-While desire is sometimes associated to our will, within this concept of philosophy espoused, there is an intelligible distinction elaborated.
+While desire is sometimes associated with our will, within this concept of philosophy espoused, there is an intelligible distinction elaborated.

-46. What tends to inspire us does resemble our will in its quintessence, not our callous emotions that can result in unconscionable thoughts that are misleading and illogical.
+46. What tends to inspire us resembles our will in its quintessence, not our callous emotions that can result in unconscionable thoughts that are misleading and illogical.
 When we attempt to rationalise emotions, we tend to fail in our understanding.
 Our will is much more than mere desires.
 It is our determination for the truth.

 51. Our inner fortitude and oneness contribute to the magnificent harmony of the mind, body and self, in a productive form of thoughts exposed.
 Therefore, we should understand that our will is a powerful instrumentality that empowers our mind.

-56. If we were to make the general contrast between ethos and the other elements of philosophy, then we would find that ethos is the model that we should strive for diligently.
+56. If we were to make the general contrast between ethos and the other elements of philosophy, then we would find that ethos is the model we should strive for diligently.
 Life is about seeking the model or mechanism that permits us to implement our system of conduct.

-61. With enough vigour, we discover that there is an exact finalisation of our resolution and intellectual rhapsody conveyed, in the way that we project our will.
+61. With enough vigour, we discover that there is an exact finalisation of our resolution and intellectual rhapsody conveyed, in the way we project our will.
 This permits us to enhance our capability and determination to handle tasks that are seen as germane and difficult.

-64. I believe that this is not irrelevant, because our mind, body and self have volition to guide our will, within a presumable direction that is not necessarily imposing, when rational.
+64. I believe that this is not irrelevant, because our mind, body and self have volition to guide our will, within a presumable direction that is not necessarily imposing when rational.
 Within philosophy, we are taught to exhibit our will with a foundation of thoughts.

 65. Ergo, the intensification of the meaning of this indiscreet declaration is to perceive the mental faculties we possess and demonstrate, with our decisions and actions activated.
 The personification of our will manifests in the power of the mind and self.

 68. That tantalising effect produced is primarily known to our perception as the core of the will, not its terrible negation to its acceptance.
-Our will is demonstrative of our determination and it is reflected in the method that we implement it with our mind, body and self.
+Our will is demonstrative of our determination and is reflected in the method that we implement it with our mind, body and self.

 69. The will is not insufficient, and it is inspirational in its motivation and substance displayed, through the sheer mechanism of rationalisation and consciousness.
 If we did not possess either of them, we would cease to be effective in our will.